 For those a little more adventurous, there are alternative pathways available, namely on the sides of the wall.
 Some are paved pathways where others are worn dirt tracks.

 From the entrance at Badaling you’ll have 2 basic choices, which way do you go; left or right.
 More accurately, do you head south or east respectively.

 This side is arguably the best option available.
 It provides some of the best views, not only of the ascending wall and all its outward spreading fingers, it also the best possible view of the entire mountain range from miles around.
 The further you progress along the wall reveals the extent to which it stretches in seemingly every direction at it snakes over the mountains.

 However, this route definitely has the harshest inclines, so be ready to work those hamstrings!
 There are some truly beautiful examples of the ascending wall up the hills with a strategically placed watchtower at each little peak.
 From there you have some spectacular panoramic views of the area, the same as the ancient guards had many centuries ago..

 On certain points along the wall there are specially built viewpoints for tourists to have a spot to soak it all in, take the obligatory photographs and be in general awe.

-The fact this is the direction the cable care is headed shows you why it’s the most popular.
+The fact this is the cable care goes shows you why it’s the most popular.
 Therefore, this will undoubtedly be the busiest section of the entire length of the wall.
 The entire section of Badaling renowned for easily being the busiest.
 Somehow seeing groups of tourists wearing identical orange neon shirts and countless amounts of OAPs having a stroke along the numerous steep stairs will take a bit of a shine off your experience.
 They’ll also stand out terribly on your best photography attempts.